IbrahimShamma99/IbrahimTechBlog/src/pages/SOLID principles/index.md

 ---
-title: The "SOLID" Principles in designing software🤓
+title: The "SOLID" Principles in designing software
 date: '2019-08-12'
 ---
 As with everything in life, using these principles mindlessly